-The purpose of this Request for Proposals (RFP) is to establish a contract with a qualified Offeror to provide clean energy education and outreach program support to the Hawai'i Department of Education in partnership with the HSEO.
+The purpose of this Request for Proposals (RFP) is to establish a contract with a qualified Offeror to develop a robust outreach and engagement program including a playbook of the process for implementation statewide.
 This RFP is designed to provide interested Offerors with sufficient information to submit proposals meeting minimum requirements but is not intended to limit a proposal's content or exclude any relevant or essential data.